Meet our staff

 Nichola also studied a PGCE at Nottingham Trent University and became a qualified teacher for post 16 and above in 2011.
 Nichola teaches here at LPW on our course programme in a variety of techniques, and also on our education programme within schools and at offsite venues.

 Throughout this time Nichola has exhibited her monoprints and mono silkscreen prints (seen in this photo) at a number of different galleries, exhibitions and at art fairs around the country.

-Nichola is Mummy to Isaac and River and they are very much her life right now, so new work is on hold for a little while, but ideas are always being generated and stored away for some future free time.
+Nichola is Mummy to Isaac, River and Hunter and they are very much her life right now, so new work is on hold for a little while, but ideas are always being generated and stored away for some future free time.

 Katharine Brown – Communications & Admin Officer

 Katharine joined Leicester Print Workshop as a volunteer in 2008 and became our Administrator and Project Worker in 2009.
 In April 2013 she started working as our Communications and Admin Officer.

 Katharine completed a BA (Hons) in Fine Art at Nottingham Trent University in 2004.
 During her degree, Katharine concentrated on photographic work using 35mm and 8mm film.
 Upon completing her degree, Katharine began designing hand-drawn posters for a music venue in Nottingham, and it was this path that led into printmaking and the discovery of Leicester Print Workshop.

 Katharine is a musician, playing drums in two musical projects, Kogumaza (Low Point/Lancashire & Somerset) and Rattle (I Own You/Upset The Rhythm), as well as the guitar in a variety of projects including Ex-Easter Island Head’s Large Ensemble and most recently Adrian Utley’s Guitar Orchestra.